heisenware/vrpc-js/README.md

 VRPC_MEMBER_FUNCTION(Foo, int, getValue);
 ```

-During project installation, vprc will compile the existing C++ code
+During project installation, vrpc will compile the existing C++ code
 together with your binding file into a native language addon.
 Afterwards, in
 **Node.js** you can call the C++ code like: